Dispelling Common Misperceptions

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we work closely with people in New Jersey in personal bankruptcy filings.
-Contact our office online or call us at 856-424-6400 to set up a free initial consultation.
+Contact our office online or call us at 856-424-6400 to set up a free initial consultation (on selected cases).
 We are currently available by phone, text message or videoconference only.
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.